Tendonitis & Tendonosis

 - Guidance and training on activity modification to overcome limitations and prevent injuries

 - Massage therapy

-- Warm-up and stretch properly before and after exercise
+- Adequate warm-up and stretching before and after exercise

 - Gradual commencement of new exercise routines or sports